 Wear Comfortable, Properly Fitting Shoes

 Yes, shoe choices can matter when it comes to preventing dryness!
+Check out some of the benefits of having custom orthotic braces.

 If shoes are causing too much stress or “hot spots” in areas of the feet, it can easily lead to dryness, thickening, and cracking.
 Make sure your shoes provide proper support and are not too tight in the toe box, midfoot, or heel.
 We are always happy to help you determine what footwear choices would be best for your particular needs.